 Alliance of Canadian Cinema Television and Radio Artists (ACTRA)

-ACTRA (Alliance of Canadian Cinema, Television and Radio Artists) will be using Scytl´s Online Voting solution to introduce Internet voting in a referendum election in May 2013.
+ACTRA (Alliance of Canadian Cinema, Television and Radio Artists) used Scytl´s Online Voting solution to introduce Internet voting in a referendum election in May 2013 and also in August 2014 and 2015.
 ACTRA is a union of more than 22,000 professional performers working in English-language recorded media in Canada including TV, film, radio and digital media.